Home » Reviews » Gear and Accessories » Indoor/Dry Fire Training » Mantis X10 Elite Review

 I think this is a great built-in feature, especially for newer shooters who may not really know what they’re doing or how to diagnose their own performance.

-One thing to keep in mind is that the diagnosis provided by the app provides possible reasons for your shots being off-target.
+One thing to keep in mind is that the diagnosis provided by the app offers possible reasons for your shots being off-target.
 The app provides some guidance to help correct your shots, but there may be other issues aside from what the app reports that are negatively affecting your performance.

 Hold & Trigger Press Movement